-T is a wise person who knows when he or she is really happy.
+IT is a wise person who knows when he or she is really happy.
 Often, years afterwards, we look back on a section of our life that seemed, at the time, to have its problems and realise that it was really one of the happiest periods of our time.
 Too seldom we recognise happiness when we are enjoying it.
-But some people are wiser.
+But some people

 The cottage we had taken for a holiday had a beautiful view.
 Although the windows were small, the picture seen from them was perfect.
-Mountains in the distance made a dark line against the sky and over the cottage itself there were trees-rowan trees and huge firs that seemed to touch the very clouds.
+Mountains in the distance made a dark line against the sky and over the cottage itself there were trees rowan trees and huge firs that seemed to touch the very clouds.

-All round there was bird song and coloured phunage sparkling on the branches.
+All round there was bird song and coloured plumage sparkling on the branches.
 The weather was mixed, but it would take more than bad weather to dim the pleasure that this fairyland provided for our eyes.

-The cottage stood on the top of a hill, On each side paths ran into the woods.
-The soil was firm, and wild strawberries promised a rich harvest for later in the showed that the chairs were slowly crumbling, but at a distance they looked perfect.
+The cottage stood on the top of a hill.
+On each side paths ran into the woods.
+The soil was firm, and wild strawberries promised a rich harvest for later in the

-One path led us to a small pond with. on the bank, an ancient garden table and two chairs set as though the occupants had just walked away.
+One path led us to a small pond with, on the bank, an ancient garden table and two chairs set as though the occupants had just walked away.
 Closer inspection